kovansky/midas/README.md

       "draftsDeployment": {},
       // Required.
 Midas keeps an id->filename mapping for created entries.
       "registry": {
-        // Currently only jsonfile storage is supported.
+        // Currently jsonfile storage is supported, as well as "none" to not keep registry at all.
         "type": "jsonfile",
         // Provide json filename where the mapping should be saved.
 Can be absolute or relative - then will be placed under site's rootDir
         "location": "./midas-registry.json"